Triple Win Property Management Blog | Second Nature

 • Door/Door stops: Fully functional

-• Railings: No loose or missing spindles
+• Handrails: No loose or missing spindles, or other damage

 • Walls and ceiling: Clean, no signs of mold or damage